Resources

 What is the pet policy?
 Is there a number, size, or breed limit, and what is the deposit for each?

-Is there any construction, renovation, or demolition planned over the term of your lease?
+Is there any construction, renovation, or demolition planned over your lease term?

-Maintenance and improvements are great...until they’re not.
-While there may not be a legal requirement to inform residents of planned construction, it is certainly something you would appreciate knowing, as it could affect the peace and enjoyment of your rental experience in that particular location.
+Maintenance and improvements are great—until they’re not.
+While there may not be a legal requirement to inform residents of planned construction, you would certainly appreciate knowing, as it could affect the peace and enjoyment of your rental experience in that location.

 Guest Policies

-Consider which parties want to be lease signatories.
-The Servicemembers Civil Relief Act and Military Clause (SCRA) can be nuanced and may offer protections to a servicemember that will not extend to a non-military individual.
+Carefully decide which parties should sign the lease.
+The Servicemembers Civil Relief Act and Military Clause (SCRA) are nuanced and offer protections to service members but don’t necessarily cover non-military individuals.

-BAH rates and moving expenses.
-A military member will only receive “BAH with Dependents” rate if the member has provided proof of marriage to the military’s personnel systems, or Defense Enrollment Eligibility Reporting System (DEERS).
-Additionally, PCS and moving expenses (to include moving a non-military affiliated individual’s personal belongings) are authorized only for the servicemember.
+A military member will only receive “BAH with Dependents” rate if the member has provided proof of marriage to the military’s personnel systems or Defense Enrollment Eligibility Reporting System (DEERS).
+Additionally, PCS and moving expenses (including moving a non-military affiliated individual’s personal belongings) are authorized only for the service member.

 Related: Cohabiting Can Ruin Your Military Relationship

-Before you unpack your first box, take the time to carefully assess the current condition of your new rental home and denote any repairs needed or damages present, no matter how small.
-Most companies offer a standard walk-through worksheet, to be completed and returned within 15 days.
+Before you unpack your first box, take time to gauge the current condition of your new rental home and denote any repairs needed or damages present, no matter how small.
+Most companies offer a standard walk-through worksheet to be completed and returned within 15 days.
 Consider submitting pictures or video of any damages as supplemental documentation.

 • Flooring and baseboards.
-Carefully examine the condition of the flooring and carpet.
-Note any stains, pulls, or scratches, as well as the condition of the baseboards.
+Carefully examine the condition of the flooring and carpet, noting any stains, pulls, or scratches.
+Also, note the condition of the baseboards.

 • Walls and paint.
-Note any scratches or dents, the condition of the walls, if paint is fresh, and any stains.
+Note any scratches or dents, the condition of the walls, and any stains.

 • Appliances and ceiling fans.
-Ensure appliances provided are in working order.
+The appliances provided should be in working order.
 If they aren’t, immediately place a work order for repair or replacement.
 Ensure ceiling fans are securely mounted, in good order, and clean.

 • Windows, blinds, and doors.
-Ensure windows and doors open and close smoothly, report any torn screens and request replacement.
-If blinds are provided, ensure they are clean and report any broken or bent blinds.
+Make sure windows and doors open and close smoothly, report any torn screens, and request replacement.
+If blinds are provided, report any that are dirty or broken.

 • Plumbing, toilets, and tubs.
 Check that there are no leaks, faucets are in good order, and tubs and toilets are caulked.
-Report any water leaks or a toilet that constantly runs immediately.
+Report any water leaks or if a toilet constantly runs immediately.

 • Exterior and landscaping.
 Note the condition of grass, shrubbery, and trees.
 Is the property overgrown or in need of an initial mow?
 If so, document and report it.

 TIP: Don’t let the excitement of move-in day overshadow this final bit of due diligence.
-Taking the time to painstakingly annotate what damages were present upon move in could literally save you hundreds of dollars at move out if any questions arise as to what damages were already in the home prior to your occupancy.
+Taking the time to painstakingly annotate what damages were present upon moving in could save you hundreds of dollars when moving out if any questions arise as to what damages were already in the home before your occupancy.

 By Kristi Adams